Yi'an District: Geography

 Yi'an is situated in the south of Anhui Province, on the south bank of the lower reaches of the Yangtze River.
 It is 80 km west of Wuhu and neighbors Anqing, Chizhou and Chaohu with the capital of Anhui province, Hefei about 120 km away.
 Yi'an lies in a region of plains and hills along the Yangtze River.
 The terrain is flat to the north with an alluvial plain.
 Low mountains lie to the south and southeast parts of the city, and a hilly region is primarily in the central region of Tongling.

 History

 Prior to the Qin government putting it under the control of Zhang Shire, Tongling ruled was successively by several kingdoms.
 It is a time-honored copper-rich land in China, with a history dating back three thousand years.
 It is renowned as one of the birthplaces of Chinese Bronze Age culture, and its copper smelting history can be traced back to the Shang Dynasty (16th–11th century BC) and attained its prosperity during the Tang Dynasty (618-907).

 Administrative divisions

-Yi'an District is divided to 1 subdistricts, 6 towns and 5 townships and 1 other.
+Yi'an District is divided to 1 subdistrict, 6 towns and 2 townships and 1 other.